proddata/crate/docs/config/cluster.rst

   | *Runtime:*  ``yes``

   Defines the higher disk threshold limit for :ref:`shard allocations
-  <glossary-shard-allocation>`.
+  <gloss-shard-allocation>`.
 The cluster will attempt to relocate existing
   shards to another node if the disk usage on a node rises above this value.
 It can also be set to an absolute bytes value (like e.g. ``500mb``) to relocate shards from nodes with less free disk space than this value.